ausdigital/ausdigital-idp/docs/concepts.md

 But authenticated parties do not always act on their own behalf.
-There are circumstances where one party (e.g. a professional service provider such as a book keepter or other leger service) has the permission and ability to make certain actions on the behalf of another business.
+There are circumstances where one party (e.g. a professional service provider such as a book keeper or other leger service) has the permission and ability to make certain actions on the behalf of another business.

 These role-based authorisations are not part of the ADBC IDP Specification.
-They May be supported elseware, but not as part of this spec.
+They May be supported elsewhere, but not as part of this spec.
 There is no need for specific OICD authorisation scopes or rules to support this.
 If the ADBC Service Metadata Publisher specification included role-based access control lists, then the existing